-This course is designed to improve written and oral communication skills.
-Students learn to write specific types of essays that are coherent and grammatically and mechanically correct.
-They also participate in group discussion and/or oral presentation.
-The course covers research techniques and procedures for documenting sources.
-Prerequisite: Grade of "C" or above in ENG 040 or results of COMPASS placement test.
+This course is designed to improve effective college-level communication in writing and oral presentations.
+Assignments include argument development and analysis and current research techniques and procedures for documenting sources.
+Students plan, draft, and revise original texts and oral presentations.
+Prerequisite: Grade of "C" or above in ENG 040 or result of placement.
 Hours of class per week: 3.
 General Education: C.

-ENG 104 English II 3 s.h.
+ENG 104 English II